Take a quick 2-minute tour of how to monitor clusters using the demo below.

 Multi-cluster monitoring of resource usage and ongoing workloads is available under Clusters.
 Here, you can get an overview of the integrated clusters.

-Real-time resource usage — Real-time resource usage of the CPU cores, RAM,
+- Real-time resource usage — Real-time resource usage of the CPU cores, RAM, and GPUs.

 The Cluster status overview section presents the basic information about the cluster including the connection and incident status.